 Leukemia-Commonly as Blood Cancer

 Leukemia is a type of cancer that affects the blood and bone marrow, causing the body to produce too many abnormal white blood cells.
 These abnormal cells, called blasts or leukemia cells, are unable to fight infection and crowd out healthy blood cells.
-Like wise Leukemia is cancer of the body’s blood-forming tissues, including the bone marrow and the lymphatic system.

 Causes of Leukemia